FrancesCoronel/personal-website-v3/site/content/blog/_index.md

 isotope: true
 ---

-### Below are a few sites where I regularly publish content.
+### Below are a few sites where I've published my words.

+> I created the banners myself. 😉